rfshelley/Documentation/smartapp-developers-guide/parent-child-smartapps.rst

 ----

-Communicating Between Parent and Children
+Communicating between parent and children
 -----------------------------------------

 Parents and children may need to talk to each other.